 - LINQ support: EF Core supports LINQ, a powerful and expressive query language, which allows developers to write efficient and readable queries using C# or Visual Basic.

-- Support for multiple databases: EF Core supports a wide range of relational databases including SQL Server, MySQL, SQLite, and PostgreSQL.
+- Support for multiple databases: EF Core supports a wide range of relational databases including SQL Server, MySQL, MariaDB, SQLite, and PostgreSQL.

 - Migrations: EF Core has built-in support for creating and managing database migrations, which allows for easy management of database changes over time.